pantheon-systems/documentation/source/_docs/migrate-local.md

 ---
-title: Migrate Sites to Pantheon: From Local Machine
+title: Migrate Sites to Pantheon: From Your Local Machine
 description: Learn how to migrate locally hosted Drupal or WordPress site to Pantheon
 tags: [migrate, local]
 categories: []
 ---

-This page talks about sites developed from their local machine, ready to deploy on Pantheon.
+This page discusses sites developed from your local machine, ready to deploy on Pantheon.

 We recommend using [Kalabox](/docs/kalabox) because of its integrated features to the platform.
 For large teams/sites, we recommend using [Multidev](/docs/multidev) instead of local development.
 Read more on what will only work for [Local Development](/docs/local-development/)